ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 > [Wiki](Home) > [Deployment](Deployment) > Deployment on an Instrument Control PC

 This document describes the steps necessary to install IBEX on an Instrument control PC.
 In due course some, or all, of the steps may be superseded by an automated installation process (e.g. a .msi file).
 Until then, this document is a useful reference.
+If you are upgrading a release some steps will not be needed.

 ## Preparatory Steps